ivyl/zsh-config/README.md

 ##installation
 Just copy .zsh/ and .zshrc to ~ or run install.sh
+Do not forget to change your default shell (chsh command).

 ##What is done?
 * HOME, END, DEL, INSERT work as you would expect.